blogmywiki/PiLittleRadio/README.md

 - Some kind of Raspberry Pi with an audio jack and an SD card
 - A way of connecting it to the internet, either ethernet or wifi
 - Amplified speakers or headphones
-- Some familiarity with command line Linux and using a text editor like nano.
+- Some basic familiarity with command line Linux, editing HTML files and using a text editor like nano.
 - That's it.
 This is not an audiophile project, it does not use an external DAC.
 In my view the 3.5mm jack is good enough for a radio in the kitchen, garage or workshop.

 ## How to install it